blog / outdoor trends

 design & words Amir Schlezinger

-Glass technologies revolutionised how we view and use our gardens, enabling indoor-outdoor continuity beyond any garden design aspect.
-Augmenting this spatial homogenisation are matching conveniences, surfaces, structures, colours and luminaries – the nifty hallmarks of a sleeker and cushier outdoor room concept of living.
+Glass technologies revolutionised how we view and use our gardens, enabling indoor-outdoor continuity beyond any garden design luxury.
+Augmenting this spatial homogenisation are matching conveniences, surfaces, structures, colours and luminaires – the nifty hallmarks of a sleeker and cushier outdoor room concept of living.
 With a functional veracity on a par with their interior counterparts, outdoor furniture, ovens, fridges, fire pits, kitchens, light features, bar counters, sound systems, heaters, planters and art works embody the modern-day annexation of gardens as compatible constituents of our homes.

 Yet, unlike self-cleaning glass, through routine chemicalised elbow grease, all this clinical compatibility with its high-energy consumption and luxurious sophistication sterilely separates nature from our lives, clouding vital eco-friendliness.
 Architecturally immutable to dispatch minimality of effort and maximality of impact, this one-way symmetry catalyses the tricky conundrums of modern garden design specialists – vista baristas of smoothly percolated indoor-outdoor perspectives...